AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 1. (Optional) Do any of the following:

    * To preview Image Maps, select **[!UICONTROL Preview]**.
    * To delete an Image Map or polygon vertex, select a shape on the image, and then select **[!UICONTROL Delete]**.
 Or, for an eCatalog, on the Order Pages tab, select **[!UICONTROL Clear Maps]** to remove Image Maps from all pages.
+   * To remove an:
-    * To temporarily remove an Image Map from an image, an image in a SpinSet, or an eCatalog page, without deleting it, deselect the appropriate On option in the Image Map list.
+      * Image Map from an image
+      * an image in a SpinSet
+      * or, an eCatalog page

+      temporarily, without deleting it, deselect the appropriate On option in the Image Map list.

 1. Select **[!UICONTROL Save]**.